r4rishabh/StudyNotion/README.md

 ## Configuration
-1. Set up a MongoDB database and obtain the connection URL.
+1) Set up a MongoDB database and obtain the connection URL.
-2.Create a .env file in the root directory with the following environment variables:
+2) Create a .env file in the root directory with the following environment variables:
    ```bash
    MONGODB_URI=<your-mongodb-connection-url>
    JWT_SECRET=<your-jwt-secret-key>